The theory of reachability in trace-pushdown systems: Abstract

 \section{Abstract}

 We consider pushdown systems that store, instead of a single word, a Mazurkiewicz trace on its stack.
 These systems are special cases of valence automata over graph monoids and subsume multi-stack systems.
-We identify a class of such systems that allow to decide the first-order theory of their configuration graph with reachability.
+We identify a class of such systems whose configuration graph with reachability has a decidable first-order theory.

 This result complements results by D'Osualdo, Meyer, and Zetzsche (namely the decidability for arbitrary pushdown systems under a severe restriction on the dependence alphabet).